 This is a Green Zone Indicator.
 It depends on navigation information to tell a hybrid model to extend the use of EV mode in urban areas to protect the local atmosphere.
 These areas may be parks, hospitals, schools, and the like.
 Green zone operation can be expanded by the vehicle depending on driver history.

-Finally, these two are associated with Subaru Intelligent (SI) Drive system.
+Finally, these three are associated with Subaru Intelligent (SI) Drive system.
 As in other cases, the system is designed to maximize hybrid battery life.
 ‘I’ indicates that intelligent mode is selected, where battery life is automatically maximized.
 ‘S’ indicates that sport mode is chosen, providing increased performance and leaving battery life in the driver’s hands.

 ——————————————————————-